VCVRack/Rack/README.md

 ## The [Issue Tracker](https://github.com/VCVRack/Rack/issues) *is* the official developer's forum

 Bug reports, feature requests, and even *questions/discussions* are welcome on the GitHub Issue Tracker for all VCVRack repos.
+However, please search before posting to avoid duplicates.

-Please vote on feature requests by using the Thumbs Up/Down reaction on the first post.
+You may vote on feature requests by using the Thumbs Up/Down reaction on the first post.

 ## Setting up your development environment